DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-usage-app.md

 ```

 Now if the user is receiving a value of `true` for the variable `specialFeature`, the component's code will be
 sent to the client.
-Otherwise, it will not exist in the client-code code.
+Otherwise, it will not exist in the client-side code.

 There are some restrictions to this approach that you should be aware of:
 - It can only be called in a client component file